What Was the Original Language of the Bible? (Old & New Testament Answers)

 The New Testament Gospels are anonymous.
 So why did early Christians say they were written by Matthew, Mark, Luke, and John?
 And what's the evidence that they actually did?

-The original language of the Christian Bible (the New Testament) was Koine Greek.
+The original language of the New Testament was Koine Greek.
 Koine Greek is a variant of the Greek language that emerged in the Hellenistic period, roughly from the 4th century BCE to the 4th century CE.
 It was a simplified and widely spoken form of Greek that developed as a lingua franca in the eastern Mediterranean and the Near East following the conquests of Alexander the Great (356.-323.
 B.C.E.).

 The choice to use Koine Greek for the New Testament made the message of Christianity more accessible to a broader audience.
 In other words, it was a rhetorical strategy to reach a wider audience.